 Location: Crop Genetics Research2018 Annual Report

-Use a coordinated approach to develop new germplasm and tools to improve cotton fiber and seed, as well as maintaining a regional and national cotton testing program relevant to the needs of the cotton community.
-Use cotton variants as a tool, as well as novel cotton lines developed from intermating diverse germplasm, to reduce the existing negative association between yield and fiber quality.
-Improve the efficiency and accuracy of the intermating and introgression techniques by using DNA markers to track the intermating and introgression processes over generations.
+This project will combine the expertise and plant materials of four scientists to provide a coordinated approach for improving grower profits by decreasing input costs and providing high yielding cotton lines that will meet the fiber quality needs of the modern textile industry.
+This approach includes using cotton variants as a tool, as well as novel cotton lines developed from intermating diverse germplasm, to reduce the existing negative association between yield and fiber quality.
+Improve the efficiency and accuracy of the intermating and introgression techniques by using DNA markers to track the intermating and introgression process over generations.
 Use the rapidly expanding arsenal of molecular techniques to develop and evaluate near isogenic lines with phenotypic variants for fiber and leaf trichomes.
 Study trichome initiation mechanisms using the isogenic lines.
+Increase the use of cotton seed for animal and fish feed by introgressing traits that make the seed less toxic.
+Improve cotton’s host plant resistance (HPR) to pests, by introgressing into adapted lines, existing traits that provide genetic resistance to diseases that attack cotton, improve the levels of protective compounds in the plant and the nectariless trait that decreases the plant’s attractiveness to insects.
 Evaluate the feasibility of using cotton genotypes with low attachment strengths to improve ginning efficiency and decrease fiber damage during the ginning process.
-Increase the use of cotton seed for animal and fish feed by introgressing traits that make the seed less toxic.
-Improve cotton’s host plant resistance (HPR) to pests, by introgressing into adapted lines, existing traits that improve the levels of protective compounds in the plant and the nectariless trait that decreases the plant’s attractiveness to insects.
 Provide a venue to test elite lines and new varieties through coordinated multi-location tests, and use the data generated to compile a database of performance data across locations and years.
-Evaluate the potential of new fiber quality measurements compared to existing measurement methods.